gcastillo-ucsd/kloudspeaker/Plugin-development.md

 It is possible to create packages that contain both, client and backend plugins.

-By overwriting backend plugin class PluginBase function getClientPlugin, it can define the javascript file that is automatically loaded when client is initialized.
+By overwriting backend plugin class PluginBase function getClientModuleId, it can define the client module.

 For example